Beautification Department Mission Statement

-To find out when the EF Garden Club meets at the EF Library, check the library's webpage for the up to date web calendar.
+To find out when the EF Garden Club meets at the EF Library, check the library's webpage for the up-to-date web calendar.
 Just scroll down right-hand side and click on 'See Full Calendar'.

 Arbor & Earth Day

-Join the town on Saturday, April 27, 2013 from 10:00 am - 12:00 noon in celebration of Earth and Arbor Day at the East Fishkill Community Center located at 888 Route 82, Hopewell Jct.
+Join the Town of East Fishkill on Saturday, April 23, 2016 from 9:00 am - 12:00 noon in celebration of Earth and Arbor Day at a venue TBA.
 Activities planned for adults and kids.

 Check out these links